Robbie Cooke: Grantham

 Cooke joined Southern League First Division North club Grantham during the 1978 off-season and scored 43 goals to propel the club to the 1978–79 division championship.
 Cooke's performances saw him awarded the Supporters' Player of the Year award.
 Grantham moved to the Northern Premier League for the 1979–80 season and Cooke was on fire again, scoring 39 goals.
 He departed the Gingerbreads at the end of the campaign.

 Peterborough United

 Cooke's goalscoring exploits for Grantham caught the eye of Fourth Division club Peterborough United, which culminated in him moving to the club for a £12,000 fee in May 1980.
 He was an immediate hit at Posh, scoring 29 goals in 56 games during the 1980–81 season and being named in the Fourth Division PFA Team of the Year.
 Cooke bettered his goalscoring tally in the 1981–82 season, with 31 goals in 55 games.
-Cooke's prolific form tailed off during the 1982–83 season and he managed only 11 goals in 33 appearances before departing in February 1983.
+Cooke's prolific form tailed off during the 1982–83 season and following a loan spell at First Division club Luton Town, he managed only 11 goals in 33 appearances before departing in February 1983.
 Cooke scored 71 goals in 144 appearances for the Posh.

-Luton Town (loan)

-Cooke had a loan spell at First Division club Luton Town during the 1982–83 season.